JetBrains/Qodana/topics/pricing.md

 You can run %product% linters available under the Community license without using Qodana Cloud, but there are no obstacles to using Qodana Cloud in this case.

+### Which minimum steps do I need to perform in Qodana Cloud?

+All the required steps are described in the [Quick start](cloud-quickstart.md) section of the Qodana Cloud documentation.

 ### What are the EAP and trial licenses?